“The dawn of everything”, the “always turn the other cheek” Christian commandment, the Anarchic International and immersive fiction

 Note 2: on this topic, you may want to read these ongoing discussions i’m having: the first one with a Fediverse protocols and platform (Streams) developer, the second one with an Akkoma developer (Akkoma is another Fediverse platform, a fork of Pleroma).
 I think they’re both at least very useful, clarifying and instructive.

-E2ee and the web
+End-to-end encryption and the web

 English version

-A false sense of security is worse than no security at all, thus i think it would be better to not implement end-to-end encryption in webapps, warning their users that anything they send will be potentially readable by the admins, and reserving end-to-end encryption to “classical” apps which are distributed by safer means like f-droid.
+A false sense of security is worse than no security at all, thus i think it would be much better to not implement end-to-end encryption in webapps, warning their users that anything they send will be potentially readable by the admins, and reserving end-to-end encryption to “classical” apps which are distributed by safer means, like f-droid.

 Versione in italiano

-Un falso senso di sicurezza è peggio di nessuna sicurezza, meglio quindi una webapp che non implementa crittografia end-to-end ma avverte gli utenti che qualsiasi cosa inviino tramite la stessa può essere letta dagli admin, riservando la crittografia end-to-end alle app “classiche” distribuite tramite sistemi più sicuri tipo f-droid.
+Un falso senso di sicurezza è peggio di nessuna sicurezza; meglio quindi una webapp che non implementa crittografia end-to-end ma avverte gli utenti che qualsiasi cosa inviino tramite la stessa può essere letta dagli admin, riservando la crittografia end-to-end alle app “classiche” distribuite tramite sistemi più sicuri, tipo f-droid.

 Services offering end-to-end encryption through web sites can’t be trusted